wyne-ybanez/Scrapedeep/README.md

 ## Overview

 Get the url of the site you'd like to scrape content for.
 Content files will be generated for the pages of that site.
-The main body of text for the content is dumped without any formatting (e.g. line breaks, font sizes, font styles ... etc.)
+The main body of text for the content is dumped WITHOUT any formatting (e.g. line breaks, font sizes, font styles ... etc.)

+This project is suited for locally hosted websites.
+For instance, if you aim to alter the overall appearance of your site while keeping its content unchanged, this tool extracts the text content for you.

+IMPORTANT: ensure you've disabled basic auth for the site you're scraping otherwise, this scraper won't work for it.

 &nbsp;